-The Flaw in Studies Used to Support LCHF for Athletes
+Flawed Studies to Support Keto Diets for Athletes

-For athletes and non-athletes, I recommend a diet that is high in the “good carbohydrates:” vegetables, fruits, beans, whole grains and other seeds, with plant sources of fats such as nuts, avocados and oils.
+For both athletes and non-athletes, I recommend a diet that is high in the “good carbohydrates:” vegetables, fruits, beans, whole grains and other seeds, with plant sources of fats such as nuts, avocados and oils.
 I think the most healthful diet is low in red meat, processed meats and fried foods.
 Sugar-added foods and drinks should be avoided except during prolonged, intense exercise.
-Not only will this diet help to protect your heart and blood vessels from arteriosclerosis, it should help you avoid excess weight which harms exercise performance.
-Storing extra fat in your muscles and liver reduces the amount of sugar that can be stored and therefore harms performance.
-Loss of excess weight improves performance by helping you store extra sugar in your muscles and liver.
+Not only will this diet help to protect your heart and blood vessels from arteriosclerosis, it should help you avoid excess weight which harms exercise performance and health.
+Storing extra fat in your muscles and liver reduces the amount of sugar that can be stored there and therefore harms performance.
+Loss of excess weight can improve performance by helping you store extra sugar in your muscles and liver.

-I do recommend using intermittent fasting, which stimulates your body to switch to using ketones for short periods.
-See my report above on Why Intermittent Fasting Works.
+I do recommend using intermittent fasting, which stimulates your body to switch to using ketones for short periods; see Why Intermittent Fasting Works.
 Various types of interval training for sports also have a similar effect; see Interval Training for Sports